alvinng4/Gravity-Simulator/README.md

 Total energy will be stored as `0.0` if user chose not to compute energy.

 ### Store every nth point (Optional)
-Sometimes with long integration time and short dt, there may be a lot of unwanted solutions stored in the memory, which causes the program to slows down significantly and even terminates itself.
-To fix this, run the following command to store every nth solution
+With long integration time and short dt, there would be a lot of unnecessary solutions stored in the memory, which causes the program to slows down significantly and may even terminates itself.
+To fix this, run the following command to store every nth point
 ```
 python gravity_plot [-s|--store_every_n] <int value>
 ```